UzmaSayyeda/Pill-Identifier/README.md

 ## Project Management:

-We utilized a private canvas inside of Slack to organize the project management and timeline for individual and group tasks.
+We utilized a private canvas inside Slack to organize the project management and timeline for individual and group tasks.

 ## Data Cleaning and Exploratory Data Analysis